SHarsha5/aws-devops-zero-to-hero/interview-questions/elastic-cloud-compute.md

 Amazon EC2 enables users to launch instances based on pre-configured Amazon Machine Images (AMIs).
 These instances run within virtual private clouds (VPCs) and can be configured with various resources like CPU, memory, storage, and networking.

 ### 3. What are the different instance types in EC2?
-Amazon EC2 offers a wide range of instance types optimized for different use cases, such as general-purpose, memory-optimized, compute-optimized, and GPU instances.
+Amazon EC2 offers a wide range of instance types optimized for different use cases, such as general-purpose, memory-optimized, compute-optimized, Storage optimized and Acclerated Computing.

+General-purpose : provide balanced compute, memory and networking compute optimized:  High-performance processors, High-performance web servers, compute-heavy workloads Memory Optimized: Large memory for in-memory DBs, analytics Storage Optimized :  High-speed, low-latency local storage Acclerated Computing : GPUs or FPGAs for ML, HPC

 ### 4. Explain the differences between on-demand, reserved, and spot instances.
 - On-Demand Instances: Pay-as-you-go pricing with no upfront commitment.